khulnasoft/integrations-core/docker_daemon/README.md

 #### Running the Agent container on Amazon Linux

-To run the Datadog Agent container on Amazon Linux, make this change to the `cgroup` volume mount location:
+To run the Khulnasoft Agent container on Amazon Linux, make this change to the `cgroup` volume mount location:

 ```
 docker run -d --name dd-agent \